Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/The ISOBUS Hello World.rst

     return 0;
    }

-In this example, I created my control function with a default address of 0x1C, and assigned it to CAN channel 0.
+In this example, I created my control function with a preferred address of 0x1C, and assigned it to CAN channel 0.

 Now, we've got a little problem...
 What is CAN channel 0?